-HCA Healthcare colleagues must protect sensitive information when it is e-mailed outside the company or otherwise stored, posted, or sent through the Internet; stored on portable devices such as laptops, tablets, and mobile phones; or transferred to removable media such as CD or USB drive.
-These policies and standards require, among other things, that the individual and/or entity be validated and the information be encrypted.
-HCA Healthcare colleagues must be extremely careful in the use of Social Media, taking care to not disclose patient or other sensitive information- whether at work or at home, and using company or personal systems.
+HCA Healthcare colleagues are responsible for the safe handling and protection of Sensitive Information as outlined in our IPS policies and standards when they encouter it as part of their job duties.
+This includes when sensitive data is e-mailed outside the Company or otherwise stored, posted, or sent through the Internet; stored on portable devices such as laptops, tablets, and mobile phones; or transferred to removable media such as CD or USB drive.
+IPS policies and standards require, among other things, that the individual and/or entity be validated and the information be encrypted.
+HCA Healthcare colleagues must be extremely careful in the use of Digital Media, taking care to not disclose patient or other sensitive information - whether at work or at home, and using Company or personal systems.

-Any HCA Healthcare colleague who knows or suspects confidential information to have been compromised must report the potential security breach to the Facility ECO, Facility Privacy Officer (FPO), or Facility Information Security Official (FISO).
+Any HCA Healthcare colleague who knows or suspects confidential information to have been compromised must promptly report the potential security breach to the Facility ECO, Facility Privacy Officer (FPO), or Facility Information Security Official (FISO).

 If an individual's employment or contractual relationship with HCA Healthcare ends for any reason, the individual is still bound to maintain the confidentiality of information viewed, received or used during the employment or contractual business relationship with HCA Healthcare.
-This provision does not restrict the right of a colleague to disclose, if he or she wishes, information about his or her own compensation, benefits, or terms and conditions of employment.
+This provision does not restrict the right of a colleague to disclose, if they wish, information about their own compensation, benefits, or terms and conditions of employment.
 Copies of confidential information in an employee's or contractor's possession shall be left with HCA Healthcare at the end of the employment or contractual relationship.

-Cost reports
+Cost Reports

 We are required by federal and state laws and regulations to submit certain reports of our operating costs and statistics.
 We comply with federal and state laws, regulations, and guidelines relating to all cost reports.
-These laws, regulations and guidelines define what costs are allowable and outline the appropriate methodologies to claim reimbursement for the cost of services provided to program beneficiaries.
+These laws, regulations, and guidelines define what costs are allowable and outline the appropriate methodologies to claim reimbursement for the cost of services provided to program beneficiaries.

-Several HCA Healthcare policies address cost report compliance and articulate our commitment to maintain and distribute a Reimbursement Manual to Reimbursement Department personnel that includes corporate and departmental policies and procedures; provide effective and timely education and training programs for Reimbursement Department personnel regarding federal and state laws, regulations and guidelines, and corporate policies; maintain a standardized workpaper package to provide consistency in the preparation, organization, presentation, and review of cost reports; apply a uniform cost report review process; identify and exclude non-allowable costs; adhere to documentation standards; and use transmittal letters to report protested items and make other appropriate disclosures.
+Several HCA Healthcare policies address cost report compliance and articulate our commitment to: maintain and distribute a Reimbursement Manual to Reimbursement Department personnel that includes corporate and departmental policies and procedures; provide effective and timely education and training programs for Reimbursement Department personnel regarding federal and state laws, regulations and guidelines, and corporate policies; maintain a standardized workpaper package to provide consistency in the preparation, organization, presentation, and review of cost reports; apply a uniform cost report review process; identify and exclude non-allowable costs; adhere to documentation standards; and use transmittal letters to report protested items and make other appropriate disclosures.
 Also, we submit our cost report process to internal audits and maintain a peer review process.